 We are not required to file periodic reports under Section 13 or 15(d) of the U.S. Securities Exchange Act of 1934, as amended (the "Exchange Act").
-We have, however, agreed to either (i) furnish certain public reports and documents to the SEC pursuant to Rule 12g3-2(b) under the Exchange Act, (ii) be subject to the periodic reporting and other requirements under the Exchange Act and, in accordance with the Exchange Act, file reports and other information with the SEC or (iii) furnish to investors upon request such information as may be required by Rule 144A(d)(4) of the Securities Act to facilitate resales of the shares pursuant to Rule 144A.
+We have, however, agreed to furnish to investors upon request such information as may be required by Rule 144A(d)(4) of the Securities Act to facilitate resales of the shares pursuant to Rule144A.